gnosis/ido-ux/src/docs/files/devguide06.md

 **&quot;--is-atomic-closure-allowed&quot;** This parameter enables users to close the auction atomically and submit a final bid by calling the `settleAuctionAtomically` function in the smart contract once the `auction-end-date` has been reached.
 The auctioneer determines whether this parameter is on or off by specifying True or False.

-**&quot;--allow-list-manager&quot;** If whitelisting of addresses is required, the auctioneer can provide his/her own allowlistManager contract, or use the AllowListOffChainManaged.json file provided in [this repo](https://github.com/gnosis/ido-contracts/tree/main/deployments).
-The command needs to be followed by the contract address of the allowlistManager being used.
+**&quot;--allow-list-manager&quot;** If an Allow-Listing should be applied for the auction -- only approved addresses are allowed to participate, the auctioneer can provide their own allowlistManager contract, or use the AllowListOffChainManaged.json file provided in [this repo](https://github.com/gnosis/ido-contracts/tree/main/deployments) to enable this funcitonality.
+The command needs to be followed by the contract address of the allowlistManager contract being used.

 **&quot;--allow-list-data&quot;** If the auctioneer needs further data in his/her allowList, the data needs to be provided in this field.
 Our implementation needs the public address of the key (abi encode - e.g. 0x000…00useraddress) used for allowing addresses to place orders.